muralidharan1206/muralidharan1206/README.md

 # 💫 About Me:
-I’m currently working as an Associate Software Engineer in PRODAPT Solutions.<br>I’m interested & practising in cloud & DevOps.
-I'm in leaning stage & also having hands on experience in
+I’m currently working as a Software Engineer in PRODAPT Solutions.<br>I’m interested & practicing in cloud & DevOps.
+I'm in learning stage & also have hands-on experience in
 Cloud providers like GCP, AWS
-Continuous Integration & Delivery tools like jenkins.
+Continuous Integration & Deployment tools like Jenkins and ArgoCD.
-<br>Source code management tool like git, gitHub.
+<br>Source code management tools like git, gitHub.
-Data visualisation tool like Grafana, Promethus.
+Data visualization tools like Grafana, and Prometheus.
-Containerisation tool like docker.
+Containerization tools like docker.
 <br>Container Orchestration tool like Kubernetes.
 Infrastructure orchestrations tool like Terraform.